abrennec/ofxadvanced/readme.md

 ## Course Description

-In this course, we will use [openFrameworks](http://openframeworks.cc) as our creative coding toolkit and will explore its capabilities to work with audio and visuals.
+In this course, we will use [openFrameworks](http://openframeworks.cc) as our creative coding toolkit to  explore its capabilities for developing a visual software synthesizer.
 To do so, we will first dive into the specifics of how openFrameworks implements audio and provides access to the underlying audio hardware APIs.
-Following that, we will synthesize sounds using openFrameworks soundbuffers and output routines.
-We will use MIDI control and the chromatic scale to create melody and interact with the sounds.
+Following that, we will develop a first synthesizer prototype using openFrameworks' soundbuffers and audio output routines using different types of user interaction.
+Furthermore, we will extend sound capabilites by adding oscillators interaction.
+As a part of that we will use MIDI control and the chromatic scale to create melody and interact with the sounds.
 Finally, we will explore how to visualize certain sound parameters and connect them with graphical sound objects.
 The interaction will primarily be user-driven yet in a last step we will explore image data to drive our sound generation.

 The assignments will help you understanding more advanced programming concepts of openFrameworks.
 Moreover, the coding assignments are intended to be built upon in the case you would like to extend them further.